realopt/BlockDecomposition.jl/doc/source/basic.rst

 ^^^^^^^^^^^^^

 The decomposition is described with a function that takes two arguments.
-This function is call by BlockJuMP to build the decomposition data.
+This function is call by BlockDecomposition to build the decomposition data.
 For Benders decomposition, the arguments will be ``varname`` the name of the variable and ``varid`` the index of the variable. ::